 Developing the Mediterranean hub

 The EU wants to create a Mediterranean gas hub in the South of Europe to help diversify its energy suppliers and routes.
-To this end, the EU is engaged in an active energy dialogue at political level with Northern African and Eastern Mediterranean partners.
+To this end, the EU is engaged in an active energy dialogue at political level with North African and Eastern Mediterranean partners.

 Taking into account the huge potential of Algeria, both for conventional and unconventional gas resources, as well as the new gas resources in the East Mediterranean and the associated infrastructure development plans, the Mediterranean area can act as a key source and route for supplying gas to the EU.